 Easily the spiciest McCutcheon to date, with a bony edge you don’t typically see in the powerful, masculine wines from this site.
 A little leafiness that is easy to (incorrectly) pick as a whole bunch character, but with a coiled, dark fruit power (and lots of acidity) underneath.
 There’s a brooding wine just below the surface here, just needing time to unfurl.

 Following an average rainfall and relatively warm winter, it was again the spring weather leading up to flowering which caused issues.
 October was our third wettest on record (96mm v 62mm average) and November saw our second coldest maximum and minimum temperatures (19.3° v 20.9°, 9.6° v 10.9°), consequently the budburst interval (budburst-flowering) was our longest ever – 87 days v an average of 75 days – and flowering was our latest ever (5 December v our 21 November average).
 In the end, due to the excellent February and March, hang time (budburst- harvest) was average – 205 days v an average of 204 days – and harvest date was close to average – 1 April v an average of 29 March.
 Yields are down because of the problems around flowering but summer and early autumn saw long, slow ripening – perfect for our Pinot Noir and Chardonnay.

 Grapes hand-harvested early April.
-10% whole bunches with destemmed portion all whole berries, and transferred to 5 tonne concrete tanks.
+100% destemmed with 100% whole berries, and transferred to 1 tonne stainless steel tanks.
 Held cold for a few days to delay start of indigenous yeast ferment which then typically runs for 25-30 days.
 Cap management by pump over with some plunging towards the end of the ferment.
-Following pressing, the wine was transferred to 27% new 228 litre French oak barrels for 11 months.
+Following pressing, the wine was transferred to 33% new 228 litre French oak barrels for 11 months.
 Natural 100% malolactic fermentation before bottling unfined and with minimal filtration.